Skip to main content

 • NASA successfully completed its Artemis II moon rocket fueling in a critical wet dress rehearsal today, a vital step before the crewed lunar mission, according to The Columbian.

-• This all-day operation at Kennedy Space Center mimicked launch conditions by loading super-cold propellants into the Space Launch System, as reported by wgcu PBS & NPR.
+• This all-day operation at Kennedy Space Center mimicked launch conditions by loading super-cold propellants into the Space Launch System, as reported by WGCU PBS & NPR.

 • The successful rehearsal is crucial for determining the launch timeline for the first human mission to the Moon in over half a century, NASA officials stated.